Marginalia

 Learning Path Generation

-Given a workspace full of sources, the system generates an optimal reading order.
+Given a workspace full of sources, the system generates a reading order.

 Claude receives all source summaries + the concept graph, and produces a curriculum: step ordering, difficulty levels, prerequisites, key takeaways per step, and concepts covered.
 Reading time is computed from actual content length (~250 words/minute).